 First we need to determine a good subject and lighting for HDR.
 Landscapes are a natural for it but best early morning or late in the day when the light get more contrasty or has more Dynamic Range, which is what of course we want.
-Architecture is good, interior architecture especially, Vehicles work great.
+Architecture is especially good, interior architecture it’s almost a necessity, Vehicles work great.
 Remember we are looking for a subject that we can’t capture well with normal photography, in fact if you can get it right without HDR, do it.
 People or portraits or really any object in motion are not good for HDR because remember we are going to be taking multiple exposures and any movement in between those images will cause ghosting or worse in our image.

 Now that we have selected our subject we need to shoot our images.
 For this basic tutorial we are going to shoot 3 Images at 3 different exposures.
 We are going to use either manual mode or Aperture Priority Auto.
 We choose Aperture Priority over Shutter priority because we want out Aperture and therefore our Depth of Field constant.

 So let’s talk about setting our aperture first.
 I think it should be shot with a very deep Depth of Field (DOF) so I always shoot my HDRs with a smaller Aperture.
-I usually shoot at f16. on my Full Frame camera that gives me the maximum DOF without getting some softness issues that occur at even smaller apertures, If you are shooting with a cropped DSLR you should probably shoot around f11 and if using a Point & Shoot f8 will be fine.
+I usually shoot at f16. on my Full Frame camera that gives me the maximum DOF without getting some softness issues that occur at even smaller apertures (Diffraction), If you are shooting with a cropped DSLR/MILC you should probably shoot around f11 and if using a Point & Shoot f8 will be fine.
 But the point is we need to use the same aperture for every shot.

-With our aperture set we need to take our 3 shots.
+With our aperture set we take our 3 shots.
 We need to have each shot 2EV or 2 stops apart.
 So if in manual mode and reading your meter that would mean we want 1 shot each at 0, -2 and +2 on the meter.It’s important for our 0 exposure that we meter on a midtone and not the brightest or darkest area of our scene.
 This may be the blue sky or some green grass but don’t meter your 0 exposure on say the sun or the dark shadows.
 You will get a much better image with good metering techniques.
 If you are using Aperture priority mode on your camera that can do exposure bracketing.
 We want to set our bracketing at 3 exposures, 2 stops apart. (some Nikons can only do 1 stop apart so do 5 exposure, 1 stop apart) All set?

 Now take 3 images carefully shooting so there is no camera movement.
 Remember our software is going to have to line up 3 images so the less movement between each shot there is, the sharper your final image will be.
 Some people like to know where the 3 exposures start and finished so they may take a picture of their hand in between each group but you really can only do this with manual mode since it will mess up your bracketing since you are adding a 4th shot.